Site icon Circuit Ideas for You

 2. Relay Connection at the Emitter Side (Common Collector Configuration):

-When base current is given transistor turns ON, current flows from collector to emitter and through relay coil.
+When the base receives current, the transistor turns ON and current flows from the collector to the emitter through the relay coil.

 Note: In emitter-side relay base signal must be slightly higher than relay coil voltage for relay to work.